Trusted Chicago Child Custody Lawyers

 - The willingness of the parents to encourage a relationship with the other parent

 If a child allocation plan cannot be reached through negotiation or mediation, formal settlement negotiations in court may be required.
-While we prefer to come to an amicable agreement, we are prepared to litigate in court as a last resort.
+While it is preferred that parents come to an amicable agreement, our custody lawyers always prepare to litigate in court as a last resort.
 Developing child allocation plans and establishing parenting time is always an emotional process, the last thing anyone wants is for the children to be caught in the middle.

 We work diligently as your advocate during child custody cases.
 Don’t take any chances, work with experienced child custody attorneys to strategize the best parenting plan.